AndrewMathias/CS1101-Bonus-Lectures/BonusLecture1_Andrew_Ruisi.md

-### TODO: 1.
-Set up your header comment template (We'll walk through the settings menu)
+### 1. Set up your header comment template (We'll walk through the settings menu)

-### TODO: 2.
-Make a new Java class in IntelliJ
+### 2. Make a new Java class in IntelliJ

-### TODO: 3.
-Set up the right margin and text wrap if you want (We can walk through this too)
+### 3. Set up the right margin and text wrap if you want (We can walk through this too)

-### TODO: 4.
-Copy the following code into your main method and use the reformat code to clean it up quickly
+### 4. Copy the following code into your main method and use the reformat code to clean it up quickly

             for(int i=1;i<=4*(5+4);i+=6){System.out.println("Bret?");System.out.println(
                             "Present");for(int j=0;j<i/5;j++){System.out.println("Yay repetition");}int
                             somenumber=0;for(int y=9;y>5;y--){somenumber++;}System.out.println(somenumber);
                             }System.out.println("done");

-### TODO: 5.
-Copy this comment somewhere into your program.
-Notice anything?
+### 5. Copy this comment somewhere into your program:

+        //TODO: Copy this comment into your class

+### Notice anything?
 Try using the TODO and FIXME keywords in other comments

-### TODO: 6.
-Copy the following method into your class:
+### 6. Copy the following method into your class:

             public static boolean javadocExampleMethod (int a, int b, double c, String name,